 PRO TIP: In the fall, the mowing height should be about 1” taller than the summertime height since this longer length helps the grass accumulate enough energy to get through the cooler months.

 Pests: St. Augustine grass is susceptible to pests like chinch bugs and grub worms, which will eat the root system of your lawn.
 On the other hand, chinch bugs will suck your grass blades dry, killing patches or your entire lawn.

-It’s best to deal with both kinds of pests immediately with all-natural and/or chemically aggressive treatments, such as:
+It’s best to deal with both kinds of pests immediately through care practices and mindful treatments, such as:

 Disease: St. Augustine grass is vulnerable to a variety of fungi like gray leaf spot that favors extended periods of humid or rainy weather.
 St. Augustine is also vulnerable to a species-specific virus known as St. Augustine Decline, or SAD, which does not respond to chemical control methods.
 Keeping your lawn healthy and strong, fed with nutrients that keep the soil and root system healthy, is the best defense against this or any other disease.

-Weeds: St. Augustinegrass is sensitive to certain herbicides, so the use of these products to control weeds should be used with extreme caution and never when the lawn is under stress, such as if it’s been mowed too short or if you’re dealing with an extended period of heat stress.
-In early spring, you can look to control weeds such as crabgrass with pre-emergent herbicides.
+Weeds: St. Augustine grass is sensitive to certain herbicides, so the use of these products to control weeds should be used with extreme caution and never when the lawn is under stress, such as if it’s been mowed too short or if you’re dealing with an extended period of heat stress.
+Replant bare areas with plugs to prevent weeds from moving into these spots.